Annie Turnbo Malone: Early life

-Orphaned at a young age, she attended a public school in Metropolis, before moving in 1896 to live with her older sister Ada Moody in Peoria.
-There Turnbo attended high school, taking a particular interest in chemistry.
+Orphaned at a young age, Turnbo lived with older siblings and attended a public school in Metropolis.
+In 1896 she moved to live with her older married sister Ada Moody in Peoria.
+Turnbo attended high school there, taking a particular interest in chemistry.
 However, due to frequent illness, she was forced to withdraw from classes.

 While out of school, Turnbo grew so fascinated with hair and hair care that she often practiced hairdressing with her sister.
 With expertise in both chemistry and hair care, Turnbo began to develop her own hair-care products.
 At the time, many women used goose fat, heavy oils, soap, or bacon grease to straighten their curls, which damaged both scalp and hair.

 Career

 By the beginning of the 1900s, Turnbo moved with her older siblings to Lovejoy, now known as Brooklyn, Illinois.
 While experimenting with hair and different hair-care products, she developed and manufactured her own line of non-damaging hair straighteners, special oils, and hair-stimulant products for African-American women.
-She named her new product “Wonderful Hair Grower”.
+She named her new product "Wonderful Hair Grower".
 To promote her new product, Turnbo sold the Wonderful Hair Grower in bottles door-to-door.
-Her products and sales began to revolutionize hair-care methods for all African Americans.
+Her products and sales began to revolutionize hair-care methods for African Americans.

-In 1902, Turnbo moved to a thriving St. Louis, where she and three employees sold her hair-care products door-to-door.
+In 1902, Turnbo moved to a thriving St. Louis, settling in the Mill Creek community.
+She and three employees sold her hair-care products door-to-door.
 As part of her marketing, she gave away free treatments to attract more customers.

 Due to the high demand for her product in St. Louis, Turnbo opened her first shop in 1902 at 2223 Market Street.
 She also launched a wide advertising campaign in the black press, held news conferences, toured many southern states, and recruited many women whom she trained to sell her products.

-One of her selling agents, Sarah Breedlove Davis, later known as Madam C. J. Walker, operated first in St. Louis and later in Denver, Colorado until a disagreement led Walker to leave the company.
-Walker allegedly took the original Poro formula and created her own brand of it (this is disputed).
-This development was one of the reasons which led then Turnbo to copyright her products under the name "Poro" because of what she called fraudulent imitations and to discourage counterfeit versions.
-Poro may have received this name from a Mende word for devotional society or it may be a combination of the married names of Annie Pope and her sister Laura Roberts.
+One of her selling agents, Sarah Breedlove Davis, later known as Madam C. J. Walker, operated first in St. Louis.
+She later moved to Denver, Colorado, where she continued to sell Turnbo products.
+After a disagreement, Walker left the company.
+She allegedly took the original Poro formula and created her own brand of it (this is disputed).

+This development was one of the reasons that Turnbo copyrighted her products under the name "Poro" - because of what she called fraudulent imitations and to discourage counterfeit versions.
+Author John Whitfield noted that this is a combination of the married names of Annie Pope (she had married in 1902) and her sister Laura Roberts.
+(Other sources have said it may have been derived from a word in Mende, an African language.)

 Due to the growth in her business, in 1910 Turnbo moved to a larger facility on 3100 Pine Street.
+In 1914 she married again, and was known in St. Louis as Annie Malone.